Ohio

 Confidential Personal Information Rules

-The Attorney General's Office applies the CSPA to data privacy matters in several ways.
-Companies that promise specific data security protections but fail to deliver can face enforcement actions for deceptive practices.
-Businesses that collect personal data without adequate disclosures may be found to engage in unfair practices.
+The CSPA prohibits unfair or deceptive acts or practices in connection with consumer transactions.
+Companies that promise specific data security protections but fail to deliver can face CSPA enforcement actions for deceptive practices.
+Businesses that fail to adequately disclose data collection practices may engage in unfair conduct.

 Insurance Data Security Act (ORC Chapter 3965)

-The program must be based on a risk assessment that identifies reasonably foreseeable internal and external threats, assesses the likelihood and potential damage of those threats, evaluates the sufficiency of existing safeguards, and implements appropriate safeguards to manage identified risks.
+Licensees must develop, implement, and maintain a comprehensive written information security program with administrative, technical, and physical safeguards protecting nonpublic information.
+The program must be based on a risk assessment that identifies foreseeable internal and external threats, assesses the likelihood and potential damage of those threats, evaluates existing safeguard sufficiency, and implements appropriate controls.

 Breach Notification for Insurance Companies

-Insurance licensees must notify the Superintendent of Insurance as promptly as possible, but no later than three business days after determining that a cybersecurity event has occurred, when either Ohio is the licensee's state of domicile or the event has a reasonable likelihood of materially harming a consumer or a material part of the licensee's normal operations.
+Insurance licensees must notify the Ohio Superintendent of Insurance as promptly as possible, but no later than three business days after determining that a cybersecurity event has occurred, when either Ohio is the licensee's state of domicile or the event has a reasonable likelihood of materially harming a consumer or a material part of the licensee's operations.

 HIPAA Compliance Equivalency